aquasecurity/trivy-plugin-aqua/README.md

 | FALLBACK_BRANCH      | Use this environment variable as a backup if no other branch env vars can be found     |
 | OVERRIDE_BUILDSYSTEM | Use this environment variable to explicitly specify the build system                   |
 | OVERRIDE_SCMID       | Use this environment variable to explicitly specify the scm id                         |

+# Scanners

+Certain scanners have additional behaviors

+### Pipelines

+The pipelines scanner is enabled by providing either `--pipelines` flag or `PIPELINES=1` environment variable.
+It uses [Pipeline Parser](https://github.com/argonsecurity/pipeline-parser) to parse the pipelines, and therefor supports only the platforms that are supported by the package.

+The results of the scanner are:

+- parsed version of the pipeline files
+- pipeline misconfigurations

 # Deployment of a new version